 Related: Cobb Pasta Salad

 Cook Once Eat Twice

-When you do plan a meal that is going to take some time and effort, be sure to make enough that you’ll be able to have leftovers.
+When you do plan a meal that will take some time and effort, be sure to make enough that you’ll be able to have leftovers.

 For instance, if you bake or grill chicken, you can use leftovers to make chicken salad sandwiches.
-Pot roast can be used to make roast sandwiches and the vegetables put in the freezer to use in soup when soup weather returns.
+You can use pot roast to make roast sandwiches and the vegetables put in the freezer to use in a soup when soup weather returns.